 The library provides access to over 125,000 print books and 200,000 ebooks supporting all areas of study and research at Bond University.

 Searching for books and ebooks

 To discover books and ebooks use Library Search.

-If you want to find only ebooks, click Full Text Online after you’ve searched.
+If you want to find only ebooks, click Available online after you’ve searched.

 Where to find books in the library

 Books are shelved according to the Library of Congress Classification in the Main Library and the Moys classification scheme in the Law Library.